Alcaro/Arlib/arlib/sandbox/README.txt

 For example, there is a system called Libretro <https://www.libretro.com/>; a large number of emulators and other games have been rewritten to be shared libraries ("cores"), under a consistent API that can be used by various programs ("frontends").
-Obviously, there's a lot of attack surface in here (and who says the core itself isn't malicious?), but if the cores are sandboxed, said attack surface becomes irrelevant.
+Obviously, there's a lot of attack surface in the cores (and who says the core itself isn't malicious?), but if the cores are sandboxed, said attack surface becomes irrelevant.

 It's not finished, but the sandbox architecture allows it.